Coolblue.Anything for a smile

 How to choose a charging cable for your iPhone?

-Nowadays, your iPhone can have either a USB-C port and a Lightning port.
-So check this carefully when you buy an iPhone cable.
-Choose a USB-C cable for your iPhone 15 and a Lightning cable for your iPhone 14 or older.
+Nowadays, your iPhone can have either a USB-C port or a Lightning port.
+Check this carefully when you buy an iPhone cable.
+Choose a USB-C cable for your iPhone 15 or newer and a Lightning cable for your iPhone 14 or older.
 Check the material and length of your cable as well.
 We'll help you choose the best iPhone cable.

 Choose charging cable Apple iPhone